evgenii-d/vlcrc/README.md

 # VLC Remote Control

-A Python library for remotely controlling a VLC media player using the VLC [Remote Control interface][1].
+A Python library for remote control of VLC media player via its [Remote Control interface][1].

 ## Features